nchong/nchong.github.io/talks/PLDI-20June2018/script.md

 ---

-Let's use a spinlock implementation from the Arm reference manual.
+Let's use a spinlock implementation from the [Arm architecture reference manual](http://infocenter.arm.com).

 ---